Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 Quantitative tools and analysis are the keys to strengthening risk management practices.
 A driving force behind students should be a passion for academic research and the real-world financial industry.

-Students who complete extra prerequisites can spend their time and energy on learning advanced skills.
-This prepares them for a range of careers inside and outside the financial industry.
+Students who complete extra prerequisites can spend their time and energy learning advanced skills, which prepares them for a range of careers inside and outside the financial industry.

 Many employers will work with your chosen higher learning institution and offer either a discount on tuition or a reimbursement plan for your studies.
 This is one of the compelling reasons to wait on pursuing this degree until a few years after graduation with your bachelor’s so that you can establish yourself professionally and see where your true interests lie.
 Also, if you are pursuing a CPA certification, graduate study hours count toward that certification.

 The 9-12 month process of a full-time on-campus Master of Science in Finance can also prepare you to sit for the Chartered Financial Analyst (CFA) exam in many cases.
-Online courses may take longer to complete, as they are often pursued in a part-time manner, but you can continue your professional responsibilities.
+Online courses may take longer to complete, as they are often pursued part-time, but you can continue your professional responsibilities.

 - Wealth planning